Timac/SwiftLint-x-SwiftPackage/README.md

 # SucceedsPostAction.sh

-`SucceedsPostAction.sh` is a Bash script to be used as a 'Succeeds' post action in Xcode.
-This convenient script will automatically trigger [SwiftLint](https://github.com/realm/SwiftLint) when you compile a Swift Package.
+`SucceedsPostAction.sh` is a bash script to be used as a 'Succeeds' post action in Xcode.
+This convenient script will automatically trigger [SwiftLint](https://realm.github.io/SwiftLint/) when you compile a Swift Package.

 ## Why?